Treatment Foster Care

 - Visit coaches provide training and guidance to family members during visits with children.
 A visit coaching session is positive and focused on supporting each person involved while helping parents to both recognize and respond to their child's unmet needs.

-- Visit coaches help parents take charge of visits in anticipation of reunification or to help parents prevent removal of thier children.
+- Visit coaches help parents take charge of visits in anticipation of reunification or to help parents prevent removal of their children.

 - Visits are typically 60 to 90 minutes and incorporate time to touch base with parents both before and after the visit.